-Bienvenue à Restoration Counseling and my page!
-Emotions, emotions, emotions, we all have them, and it does not take much for them to start feeling out of control.
+We all have feelings, and it does not take much for them to start feeling out of control.
 Ignoring them does not work for long, and, as difficult as it can be, the journey to understand and deal with them is well worth it.
 Sometimes that journey is something you can manage on your own, and sometimes you need some help from an outside resource.
 If you are finding yourself in need of another resource, I would be honored to join you on that journey by serving as your counselor.
 Keep reading to find out what you can expect if we start working together.

 What I offer you:

-When emotions run high it can sometimes seem like no one understands you.
+Understanding: When emotions run high it can sometimes seem like no one understands you.
 In fact, you may not even understand yourself!
-I offer a safe and empathic environment that promotes my understanding your struggles and your own understanding of what is going on in your life.
-As a counselor I can often spot connections, identify themes, and provide information that help you understand and feel understood in your current difficulties.
+I offer a safe and empathic environment that promotes my ability to understand your struggles and your own understanding of what is going on in your life.
+As a counselor I can often spot connections, identify themes, and provide information that helps you understand and feel understood in your current difficulties.

 My passion and purpose as a counselor: